Eeeeeesther/Eeeeeesther/README.md

-- 👋 Hi, I’m @Eeeeeesther
+- 👋 Hi, I’m Esther
 - 👀 I’m interested in Marketing and Business
 - 🌱 I’m currently learning Marketing Mangement
 - 💞️ I’m looking to collaborate on Social Media Mangager, and Digital Marketing.